11ume/wezi/readme.md

 <br>

-> By default each handler run inside a controlled context, and are controlled by a default error handler, but you can define your own.
+> By default each handler run inside a safe context, and are controlled by a default error handler, but you can define your own.

 <br>